robertlugg/easygui/sphinx/faq.rst

    PyQt is a very popular library.
 More information on it is at https://wiki.python.org/moin/PyQt

+   A library inspired by easygui is the EasyGUI_qt project at http://easygui-qt.readthedocs.org/en/latest/ "Under the hood" easygui uses Tkinter while EasyGUI_qt uses pyQt

 #.
 Why should I use easygui instead of some other library?

    Well, sometimes you should start with those other (excellent) libraries.